nim-lang/Nim/doc/manual.rst

 Constants and Constant Expressions
 ==================================

-A `constant`:idx: is a symbol that is bound to the value of a `constant expression`.
+A `constant`:idx: is a symbol that is bound to the value of a constant expression.
 This is an expression whose value can be computed during semantic analysis of the code in which it appears.
 However, constant expressions are not limited to the capabilities of semantic analysis; they can use all Nim language features that are supported for